worthlane/Quadratic_Equation/README.md

 # Quadratic Equation Solver
 ## Compilation:
 ```
-g++ main.cpp solver.cpp getout_info.cpp testmode.cpp
+make
 ```
-## Input from:
+## Flags:
-### INTERACTIVE STDIN:
+### Type flags:
 flag:
 ```
-./a.out -std
-./a.out
+-int            interactive type of equation enter
+-std            standart type of equation enter (a1x^2 + b1x - a2x^2 + c1 ...) (coming soon)
 ```
 Equation format: ax^2 + bx + c = 0.
-Program will ask you to enter each coefficient.
+Program will ask you to enter each coefficient in interactive type of run.
-### FILE:
+### Input flags:
 flag:
 ```
-./a.out -file
+-fromfile       flag for input from file
+-stdin          flag for input from stdin
+-console a b c  flag for console input (a b c - coefficients)
 ```
-You will need to type file directory in console like an argument.
-File input format (coefficients with ' ' / '\\t' / '\\n' between):
+You will need to type file directory if you choose file input format (coefficients with ' ' / '\\t' / '\\n' between):
 ```
 1 1 1              // a1 b1 c1
 1   2              // a2 b2